 The Functions of Various Body Parts in Tango

-In close embrace, the woman may rest her head on the man's temple, cheek, or chin, depending on her height.
-She may also choose not to touch the man's head; however, if she does, the touch must be comfortable.
-Some women position their heads against the man's to prevent their breasts from touching his chest.
+In a close embrace, the woman may rest her head on the man’s temple, cheek, or chin, depending on their relative heights.
+She may also choose not to make head contact.
+When she does, the touch should be light and comfortable.
+Some women press their head against the man's head to prevent chest contact.
 Beginners often rely on the head for support when executing steps.
-Such practices indicate a misunderstanding of the head's function.
-The touch of the head signifies intimacy and must remain gentle.
-Dancers should dissociate the head from the body, ensuring it is neither used to avoid chest contact nor to assist body movements, as both actions create discomfort.
+These practices indicate a misunderstanding of the head’s role.
+Head contact is a gesture of intimacy.
+Dancers should dissociate the head from the body—never using it to prevent chest contact or assist movements, as both can cause discomfort and disrupt the harmony of the embrace.

-The torso serves as the command center in tango dancing.
-Tango partners use their torsos to communicate intentions, emotions, and feelings, as well as to bring out the movements of their lower bodies.
-The intimate and feeling-oriented nature of tango stems primarily from the central role of the torso.
-Unfortunately, this role is often overlooked by action-oriented dancers who replace the embrace with an open dance hold, relegating the torso to a subordinate role under the control of the arms and hands.
-As a result, they transform tango from a feeling-driven dance into a movement-focused one.
+The torso is the command center of tango.
+Tango partners use their torsos to communicate intentions, music interpretations, emotions, and to bring out the movements of their hips and legs.
+The intimate, emotionally expressive nature of tango stems primarily from the central role of the torso.
+Unfortunately, this role is often overlooked by action-oriented dancers who substitute the embrace with an open dance hold, relegating the torso to a subordinate role under the control of the arms and hands.
+As a result, they transform tango from a feeling-driven dance into one focused solely on movement.

-Formalist dancers focus solely on appearance and neglect feelings.
-They treat the torso as merely another limb used to create elaborate movements, dictated by the arms and hands.
-However, prioritizing visual impression at the expense of intimacy and the comfort of the embrace is not worthwhile.
-Throughout its evolution—from tango milonguero to tango Villa Urquiza, to tango fantasia, and finally to tango Nuevo—the alienation of tango has clearly followed an aesthetic trajectory, moving further and further away from the embrace and its associated feelings (see The Styles of Tango).
-I do not believe this direction is worth advocating.
+However, when dancers prioritize visual flair over connection, they risk sacrificing the core of tango—the embrace.
+Formalist dancers often fall into this trap.
+They treat the torso as just another moving limb, governed by arms and hands to create elaborate movements.
+But pursuing visual impression at the expense of the intimacy and comfort of the embrace is not worth the candle.
+As tango evolved—from milonguero to Villa Urquiza, to fantasia, and eventually to tango nuevo—it has followed an aesthetic trajectory that increasingly distances itself from the embrace and its associated feeling (see The Styles of Tango).
+I believe this path is misguided.
 I hold that achieving both the comfort of the embrace and the beauty of the footwork is entirely possible.
-One does not need to sacrifice the embrace in pursuit of beauty.
-Many beautiful tangos danced by outstanding tango dancers, such as the Poema danced by Javier Rodrigues and Geraldine Rojas, and many danced by Carlotos Espinoza and Noelia Hurtado and Agustina Piggio, exemplify this harmony.
+Dancers should not have to sacrifice the embrace to achieve visual beauty.
+Many memorable performances—such as Poema by Javier Rodriguez and Geraldine Rojas, or those by Carlitos Espinoza with Noelia Hurtado and Agustina Piaggio—demonstrate that technical brilliance and emotional connection can coexist beautifully.

-These dancers achieve such a high level of excellence because they are skilled in using their hips, which act as the swivel connecting the upper and lower body.
+These dancers excel because they skillfully use their hips, which serve as the swivel point that connects the upper and lower body.
 Since their torsos remain connected in the embrace, they must rotate their hips to move their legs around each other.
-In tango terms, this technique is called dissociation.
+This technique is known as dissociation in tango.
 Skilled tango dancers can rotate their hips to a greater degree, enabling them to step freely around each other without breaking the embrace.
 Dissociation is not only a physical separation but also an artistic division of labor, allowing the upper body to maintain the comfort of the embrace while the lower body expresses maximum creativity.

-In contrast, the novice’s body is often not flexible enough to dissociate freely.
-As a result, instead of using their torsos to lead and follow, an inexperienced man tends to lead with his arms and hands, while an inexperienced woman often turns her whole body instead of swiveling her hips.
-They grip each other with their arms and hands to help themselves with the movements, which disrupts the embrace and creates incoherence in the dance.
+In contrast, the novice’s body often lack the flexiblity.
+An inexperienced man, therefore, tends to use his arms and hands instead of his torso to lead, while an inexperienced woman tends to turn her whole body instead of swiveling her hips, and they grip each other with their arms and hands to help themselves with movements, causing the disruption of the embrace and incoherence of the dance.
 You may call it by its polished label "open embrace," but the underlying reason is an inability to dance in close embrace, leading to reliance on an artificial substitute.
-However, this form of "cheating" comes at a price—it may deceive others, but not the dancers themselves.
-Professional dancers use open embrace on stage to perform for an audience, not for personal enjoyment.
+However, this "cheating" comes at a price—it may deceive others, but not the dancers themselves.
+Professional dancers may use an open embrace on stage to perform for an audience.
 They accept this trade-off as part of their work.
-Yet, when they attend a milonga, they return to dancing in close embrace (see Social Tango and Performance Tango).
+Yet, when they attend a milonga, they return to dancing in close embrace for personal enjoyment (see Social Tango and Performance Tango).
 Novices who envy the glamour of stage performances often imitate them blindly in milongas without even can embrace well.
-Such crude imitation only serves to make them appear foolish.
+Such crude imitation only makes them appear foolish.

-To sum up, when dancing tango, the head, arms, and hands should remain completely relaxed and not interfere with the body's movements.
-The function of the torso is to communicate intentions and feelings through direct physical contact while guiding the movements of the lower body.
-The legs are responsible for creating tango's beautiful footwork.
+When dancing tango, the head, arms, and hands should remain relaxed, never interfere with the body's movements.
+The function of the torso is communicating intentions and feelings through direct physical contact, and guiding the movements of the lower body.
+The legs are responsible for beautifying the dance and bringing tango's visual elegance to life.
 The key to maximizing the beauty of the footwork while preserving the comfort of the embrace lies in the swivel of the hips.
-Learning tango is not primarily about memorizing steps but about mastering the control, coordination, and proper use of various parts of the body.
+Learning tango is not about memorizing steps; it's about mastering the proper control, coordination, and use of various parts of the body.
 Overemphasizing movements while neglecting feelings leads to the misuse of body parts in tango.

 May 17, 2014